satyamsingh5512/vardax-connect/NGROK_CHECKLIST.md

-# ✅ ngrok Setup Checklist
+retry# ✅ ngrok Setup Checklist

 **Follow this checklist to connect your local VARDAx to any remote project**